kenyyhy/SingleRSC/README.md

 * Login and play

-* To compile use ant version 8 and use ant compile in the terminal
+* To compile use ant and use ant compile in the terminal

 # Game Information
 * Music player replaced Social tab